microsoft/FluidFramework/docs/content/docs/get-started/react-tutorial.md

 menuPosition: 4
 ---

 In this tutorial, you'll learn about using the Fluid Framework by building a simple application that enables every client of the application to change a dynamic time stamp on itself and all other clients almost instantly.
+You'll also learn how to connect the Fluid data layer with a View layer made in [React](https://reactjs.org/).
 This animated GIF shows what the application looks like when it is open in four clients.

 ![Animated GIF showing the application open in four clients](https://user-images.githubusercontent.com/1434956/111496992-faf2dc00-86fd-11eb-815d-5cc539d8f3c8.gif)

-The development framework for this tutorial is [React](https://reactjs.org/).

 {{< callout note >}}